diharalanza/expressreact/README.md

 "npm install" to install all the dependencies
 "node server.js" to run the server

-Then go into the "front-end" folder and run
-"npm install" to install all the dependencies
+Then go into the "front-end/WutDevTest-main" folder and run "npm install" to install all the dependencies
 "npm start" to run the reactJS app